Taperoo, South Australia: History

-Osborneville Post Office opened around 1922, was renamed Taperoo on 1 February 1964 and North Haven in 1989.
+Osborneville Post Office, opened around 1922, was renamed Taperoo on 1 February 1964 and North Haven in 1989.

 Facilities

-The suburb is served by Ocean View College P-12 on Gedville Road and the Catholic Our Lady of the Visitation Primary School.
+The suburb is served by Ocean View College P-12 (formerly Taperoo High School) on Gedville Road and Our Lady of the Visitation Catholic Primary School.
 The suburb is the location of historic Fort Largs, including the former Fort Largs Police Academy, which had been the training facility for South Australia Police.
 The heritage-listed Fort Largs site, together with a parcel of coastal frontage land immediately to the north and also formerly part of the Police Academy site, was placed on the market by the state government in 2014 to recoup the cost of constructing new Police Academy buildings.